Where can I use the Scholarships?

 How do I know if I’m eligible for a Scholarship?

-To be eligible for a Grays Harbor Community Foundation Scholarship students must be a resident of Grays Harbor or Pacific Counties, or have graduated from a Grays Harbor or Pacific County High School.
-Students also must be planning to attend a post-secondary education institution the following academic year.
+To be eligible for a Grays Harbor Community Foundation Scholarship students must be a resident of Grays Harbor County or have graduated from a Grays Harbor County High School.
+Students must also be planning to attend a post-secondary education institution the following academic year.
 Returning students and Nontraditional students are welcome to apply, so long as they graduated from a Grays Harbor County High School or currently reside in the county.

 How do I apply for more than one scholarship?

-Students need only fill out the one, comprehensive Scholarship application to be eligible for all of the Scholarships we offer.
-However, no student can receive two different scholarships from GHCF at one time.
-The Scholarship Application, Guidelines, and Instructions can be found here.
+Students only need to fill out one application.
+The Foundation staff will match you to the appropriate scholarship that you are eligible for.
+No student can receive two different scholarships from GHCF at one time.
+The scholarship application, guidelines, and instructions can be found here.
 The Scholarship Committee along with the staff work to match students with the scholarships for which they best match the criteria.

 How do I renew my Scholarship?

 Once you have received a Grays Harbor Community Foundation Scholarship you are eligible to renew for up to three additional years.
-To renew you must complete the Renewal Request Form on our online Scholarship Portal (click the link here) and submit the document before 5 p.m. on March 15th.
+To renew you must complete the Renewal Request Form on our online Scholarship Portal (click the link here) and submit the document before 5 p.m. on March 1st.
 Along with the letter we require you submit an unofficial current transcript that demonstrates you are in compliance with the 3.0 Cumulative GPA requirement.
 3.0 is the required Cumulative GPA to continue scholarship renewals, but students that fall below that will be examined on a case by case basis.
-The deadline for renewal requests is the same as the Scholarship Application deadline: March 15th.

 I was awarded a Scholarship, when do I receive those funds?